Our Team

 Founder & Chief Executive

-Craig is the CEO and Founder of Scottish Brain Sciences, as well as honorary chair of Psychiatry of Ageing and Director of the Centre for Dementia Prevention at the University of Edinburgh; previously Chair of the Scottish Dementia Research Consortium and Associate Director of the Edinburgh Wellcome Trust clinical research facility.
+Craig is the CEO and Founder of Scottish Brain Sciences, as well as a Professor of Brain Health and Neurodegenerative Disease at the University of St Andrews; and previously, Honorary Chair of Psychiatry of Ageing and Director of the Centre for Dementia Prevention at the University of Edinburgh; Chair of the Scottish Dementia Research Consortium and Associate Director of the Edinburgh Wellcome Trust clinical research facility.
 He graduated from Aberdeen Medical School in 1991, gained a Masters in Epidemiology in 2002, and a PhD in Mental Health from University College London in 2006.

 Dr Alison Green